Totodore/totodore.github.io/content/serde-wrapper.md

 With this we don't need to deserialize our data to an intermediate dynamic value, we can immediately find the corresponding event handler and deserialize the raw JSON string to a user provided type and skip the event.

-## 2. Precise handling of tuples vs arrays for variadic arguments
+## &nbsp;&nbsp;&nbsp;&nbsp; 2.
+Precise handling of tuples vs arrays for variadic arguments

-In socket.io if you send a vec with `socket.emit("event", [1, 2, 3, 4])`, it will be serialized like this: `[event, [1, 2, 3, 4]]` but if you send variadics with `socket.emit("event", 1, 2, 3, 4)`, it will be serialized as: `[event, 1, 2, 3, 4]`.
+In Socket.IO if you send a vec with `socket.emit("event", [1, 2, 3, 4])`, it will be serialized like this: `[event, [1, 2, 3, 4]]` but if you send variadics with `socket.emit("event", 1, 2, 3, 4)`, it will be serialized as: `[event, 1, 2, 3, 4]`.

-But how can we do the difference on the Rust-side?
+But, how can we do the difference on the Rust-side?
 So that a multi-argument payload is deserialized to a tuple and a vector of data is deserialized to a vec?

 Well, that's the user responsibility.
 They will know whether they are expecting a vec or tuple!

 So here is what we could do.
 First we need to know if the user provided a tuple or something else, prepare yourself—it's kind of hacky.

 `IsTupleSerde` has an implementation for serializer and deserializer that will simply error immediately with a boolean saying